MrThearMan/drf-pipeline-views/docs/serializer_inference.md

     }
 ```

-BaseAPIView will try to infer an input serializer with the correct serializer fields,
+BasePipelineView will try to infer an input serializer with the correct serializer fields,
 based on the type hints to the first function `step1`.

 ```python